st-tech/zr-obp/docs/poc.rst

     # hyperparameter for the regression model (LightGBM)
     with open('./conf/lightgbm.yaml', 'rb') as f:
         hyperparams = yaml.safe_load(f)['model']

-    # configurations to reproduce the Bernoulli Thompson Sampling policy
+    # hyperparameters (batch_size and prior parameters of the beta distribution) to reproduce
-    # used in ZOZOTOWN production
+    # the Bernoulli Thompson Sampling policy used in the ZOZOTOWN production
     with open('./conf/prior_bts.yaml', 'rb') as f:
         production_prior_for_bts = yaml.safe_load(f)